openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

-# Rewards #
+# Special Equipment #

+Chapter 5 introduced you to the most common types of equipment your characters will make use of.
+In this chapter, we present rules for specialized equipment that won't see quite as much play time.
+First, you'll read about extraordinary items: weapons, armor, and other gear that is imbued with magic, forged with extraordinary skill, enhanced with superior technology, or otherwise granted power above and beyond that of mundane equipment.
+Then, you'll read about mounts and vehicles that your characters can ride or pilot for enhanced mobility and additional tactical options.

 ## Extraordinary Items

-In Chapter 4, we talked about memorable and extraordinary items and how important they are in stories - items of power, such as King Arthur's **Excalibur**, H.P Lovecraft's **Necronomicon**, Thor's hammer **Mjolnir**, and Frank Herbert's **"The Spice"** (Melange) from the novel *Dune*.
+In Chapter 5, we talked about memorable and extraordinary items and how important they are in stories - items of power, such as King Arthur's **Excalibur**, H.P Lovecraft's **Necronomicon**, Thor's hammer **Mjolnir**, and Frank Herbert's **"The Spice"** (Melange) from the novel *Dune*.
 Many great stories hinge upon such relics, and in this section, we'll show you how to create them for your Open Legend game.

-In *Open Legend*, such items of power are called *extraordinary items* because they grant powers beyond those of mundane weapons, armor, and other gear.
+In Open Legend, such items of power are called *extraordinary items* because they grant powers beyond those of mundane weapons, armor, and other gear.

 ### Acquiring Extraordinary Items

 Extraordinary items can be acquired in a number of ways.
 They may be taken from the horde of a fallen enemy, gifted from a patron as a reward for a job well done, purchased from an obscure wandering merchant, or even crafted by a PC using the *Craft Extraordinary Item* feat.

 However, extraordinary items are so powerful that they have the potential to dramatically alter the course of the story and the wielder's capabilities.
 As such, they always require the approval of the GM to acquire.
-The GM can use an item's wealth level as an indication of the relative power level of an extraordinary item, but the decision to allow a character to acquire such an item should depend on factors such as how much it adds to the story and how it affects the balance of power among all of the PCs.
+The GM can use an item's wealth level as an indication of the relative strength of an extraordinary item, but the decision to allow a character to acquire such an item should depend on factors such as how much it adds to the story and how it affects the balance of power among all of the PCs.

 ### Extraordinary Item Descriptions

-Extraordinary items are different from weapons, armor, and other gear because they give the wielder access to attributes, banes, and boons that are beyond their current power — or they bolster the attributes, banes, and boons that the wielder can already access.
+Extraordinary items are different from weapons, armor, and other gear because they give the wielder access to attributes, banes, and boons that are beyond their current power--or they bolster the attributes, banes, and boons that the wielder can already access.
 The Extraordinary Items Table outlines a variety of such items spanning many genres.
-The examples include weapons and gear of powerful magic, alchemy, and technology - and they should provide plenty of inspiration for coming up with your own extraordinary items for your campaign.
+The examples include weapons and gear of powerful magic, alchemy, and technology--and they should provide plenty of inspiration for coming up with your own extraordinary items for your campaign.

 **WL (Wealth Level)** indicates the Wealth Level associated with this extraordinary item.
-Acquiring the item requires a sufficient Wealth Level and follows all of the rules for Wealth established in Chapter 4: Weapons & Equipment.
+Acquiring the item requires a sufficient Wealth Level and follows all of the rules for Wealth established in Chapter 5: Weapons & Equipment.

 **Attributes** indicate which attributes, if any, the item can make use of.
 An item can use an attribute to make attacks, invoke banes and boons, and perform other actions that would reasonably fall within the item's capabilities.
 The wielder spends their own actions to use an item's attributes, but all attribute dice and power levels are determined by the item's attribute score, not the wielder's.
 The wielder's applicable feats still apply.
 If the wielder's attribute is greater than the item's by one or two points, they may use their own attribute, and the item instead grants advantage 1 on rolls with that attribute.
 This bonus can only be applied once to a given attribute, regardless of how many items you wield that possess the attribute.

 **Banes & Boons** indicate the banes and boons that the item grants access to.
 The wielder can use the item to invoke the listed bane or boon.
 The numeric value is used to determine both the power level and the attribute dice used for the invocation roll.
-The wielder may choose to invoke at a lower power level than that listed, in which case the attribute dice rolled are not lowered.
+The wielder may choose to invoke at a lower power level than that listed, in which case the attribute dice rolled are not reduced.
 All of the same rules for items with attributes apply, except in this case the granted access is for the listed banes or boons only.

 **Properties** are the descriptors that make each extraordinary item unique from others.
 These properties translate to specific game mechanics listed below.